Skip to main content

 At NOAA Fisheries, we use PAM to study these animals.
 This information is important for helping us make decisions about how to protect our marine populations and gain a deeper understanding of their behavior.

-Passive Acoustic Cetacean Map
+Passive Acoustic Cetacean Map (PACM)

 PACM is a data visualization tool for exploring the spatial and temporal patterns of PAM-based acoustic detection data of cetacean species.
 A series of interactive charts coupled with a dynamic map can be used to view detections over different seasons, years, and areas.

-Open PACM
+Visit PACM

 Screenshot of the Makara Database